 \subsubsection{Enabling techniques}

 Next, we discuss the techniques to support energy-efficient ML models.
-They are illustrated in Fig.~\ref{tech_tinyml}, while representative state-of-the-art works using them are listed in Table~\ref{table_2} together with key features. \begin{itemize} \item Neural architecture search (NAS): NAS searches to find the best NN architecture that can fit in the available MCU resources.
-For instance, authors in \cite{lin2020mcunet} proposed a framework named MCUNet to optimally handle/utilize the MCU resources.
+They are illustrated in Figure~\ref{tech_tinyml}, while representative state-of-the-art works using them are listed in Table~\ref{table_2} together with key features. \begin{itemize} \item \textbf{Neural architecture search (NAS)} aims to find the best NN architecture that can fit in the available MCU resources.
+For instance, the authors in\cite{lin2020mcunet} proposed MCUNet, a framework to optimally handle/utilize the MCU resources.
 MCUNet consists of TinyNAS, a low-complexity NAS, and TinyEngine, an inference library that reduces the required runtime memory.
 The latter utilizes a memory scheduling method to reduce the SRAM required by an ML model during its inference, thus reducing the EC per inference.
 Meanwhile, a drop in the required SRAM frees up the MCU memory, thus allowing TinyNAS to select a larger ML model to achieve higher accuracy.
-As shown in Table \ref{table_2}, MCUNet achieves higher accuracy compared to the MobileNetV2 \cite{sandler2018mobilenetv2} and ResNet-18 \cite{he2016deep} frameworks, while utilizing relatively less SRAM and Flash.
+As shown in Table \ref{table_2}, MCUNet achieves higher accuracy compared to MobileNetV2 \cite{sandler2018mobilenetv2} and ResNet-18 \cite{he2016deep}, while utilizing relatively less SRAM and Flash.
 All in all, MCUNet may provide energy-cum-memory efficient NN architectures that can be implemented on an MCU.

-\item Parallel ultra-low power (PULP): PULP is an architecture for IoT processors that provides SW-level acceleration for TinyML algorithms.
-PULP brings into play both data-level and thread-level parallelism to deliver a steady performance irrespective of the operating voltages, and allows an energy-efficient operation by enabling the ML computations within a few milliWatts.
-As shown in Table \ref{table_2}, PULP uses 3.5 times less energy than the ARM Cortex-M4 processor and also exhibits a significantly lower INFT.
-For instance, authors in \cite{tabanelli2021dnn} adopted PULP-based MCU to facilitate the parallel run in non-neural ML algorithms, while a fast NN (FANN)-on-MCU framework supporting both ARM Cortex-M series MCUs and PULP-based MCUs is used in \cite{wang2020fann}.
+\item \textbf{Parallel ultra-low power (PULP)} is an IoT processor architecture providing SW-level acceleration for TinyML.
+PULP adopts both data and thread-level parallelism to deliver a steady performance irrespective of the operating voltages and mW-level computations/inference.
+As shown in Table~\ref{table_2}, PULP uses 3.5$\times$ less energy than ARM Cortex-M4 processor and also exhibits a significantly lower INFT.
+For instance, the authors in \cite{tabanelli2021dnn} adopted PULP-based MCU to facilitate the parallel run in non-neural ML algorithms, while a fast NN (FANN)-on-MCU framework supporting both ARM Cortex-M series MCUs and PULP-based MCUs is used in \cite{wang2020fann}.
 The latter framework can be used with both fixed-point and floating-point NN models.